Tripwire/octagon/CONTRIBUTING.md

 ```

-#### SUIR octagon component styles
+### SUIR octagon component styles

 SUIR octagon components use LESS for styling. more information can be found on [Semantic UI's themeing page](https://semantic-ui.com/usage/theming.html). to theme SUIR components, navigate to your theme folder, `src/semantic-ui-theme`, and add your styles in the to the component's: `.variables` and `.overides` files.
 (e.g. button.variables & button.overrides)

-### build for production
+## build for production

 - **build octagon** `yarn build`
   - this will create the lib bundle which will contain production build
   - this can be ingested by applications to use Octagon components
 - **build styleguide** `yarn styleguide:build`
-  - this will create the Styleguide folder and run Styleguidist
+  - this will create the Styleguide folder, Build Octagon Component Library and Build Styleguidist
   - note: this build is what is currently used for testing
 - **test octagon**
   - both automated and manual tests ([see testing info](#step-4-test))